 The primary efficacy endpoint for Phase 3 weight loss trials as recommended by the FDA is an assessment of the mean percent reduction in baseline body weight and the proportion of subjects who lose 5% or more of their baseline body weight compared to placebo over a one-year period.
 Recently issued FDA draft guidelines for obesity products set forth a primary efficacy benchmark in Phase 3 trials of at least 35% of patients achieving 5% weight loss.
 The weight loss in patients taking the obesity product should also be twice the weight loss of the placebo group.
 In our Phase 2 trial after 24 weeks, 82% of patients lost 5% of their baseline weight as compared to 14% in the placebo group.
-In Europe, The Committee for Medicinal Products for Human Use ("CHMP") of the European Medicines Agency ("EMEA") has recommended that demonstration of significant weight loss of at least 10% of baseline weight is considered to be a valid primary endpoint for anti-obesity drugs.
-In the Phase 2 study after 24 weeks, 50% of the patients on Qnexa lost 10% of their baseline weight as compared to 8% in the placebo group.
+In Europe, The Committee for Medicinal Products for Human Use ("CHMP") of the

+European Medicines Agency ("EMEA") has recommended that demonstration of significant weight loss of at least 10% of baseline weight is considered to be a valid primary endpoint for anti-obesity drugs.
+In the Phase 2 study after 24 weeks, 50% of the patients on Qnexa lost 10% of their baseline weight as compared to 8% of the patients in the placebo group.
 The FDA and the Medicines and Healthcare products Regulatory Agency, the regulatory authority in the United Kingdom, require obesity studies to be conducted for at least one year.
 While the results from our single center Phase 2 trial for six months of treatment meet these guidelines, there can be no assurance that these results can be replicated in a multi-center, one-year, Phase 3 trial, or with a once-a-day controlled release formulation of the product.
+We completed the development of our once-a-day controlled release formulation of Qnexa prior to the initiation of our Phase 3 clinical trials.

 In June 2007, we announced the formation of our Qnexa Scientific Advisory Board (the "Qnexa SAB"), consisting of six well-known experts in the areas of obesity, trial design, psychology and diabetes.
 We appointed Dr. David Allison, Dr. Nancy Bohannon, Dr. Arthur Frank, Dr. Donna Ryan, Dr. Xavier Pi-Sunyer and Dr. Tom Wadden to the Qnexa SAB.
-These experts will provide guidance concerning upcoming Qnexa Phase 3 clinical trials.
+These experts have provided guidance concerning Qnexa Phase 3 clinical trials and are available for continuing consultations.

 Also in June 2007, we announced that the FDA reviewed Qnexa's current data package and clinical development plan and accepted our overall plans for a Phase 3 clinical development program and the plan to apply for an SPA to support the registration of Qnexa in the United States as a treatment for obesity.
-As a result of the meeting with the FDA, the program will enroll approximately 4,500 patients.
-The pivotal placebo-controlled studies will be designed to dose patients for 56 weeks inclusive of a 4-week titration period.
-We expect to study obese patients (BMI>30) and obese patients with associated comorbidities (BMI>27), such as type 2 diabetes, hypertension and dyslipidemia.